joan-wang/cps_d3/README.md

-# Bar Chart - Number of Crimes within 1 mile of school
+# Bar Chart
+## Number of Crimes in Vicinity of Schools
 Source: Sample of schools from Chicago Public Schools Progress Reports SY16-17